 Active conservation challenges

-- Conservatoire d’Espaces Naturels de Haute-Savoie (Asters): scientific monitoring of fauna and flora.
+- Conservatory of Natural Spaces of Haute-Savoie (Asters): scientific monitoring of fauna and flora.

-- French Biodiversity Office (OFB): presence of ranger-monitors.
+- French Biodiversity Office (OFB): presence of wardens-monitors.

-- Haut-Giffre Regional Natural Park (in project): promotion of sustainable tourism.
+- Haut-Giffre Regional Natural Park (planned): promotion of sustainable tourism.

 - Implementation of awareness panels, marked trails to limit erosion, and temporary access restrictions to protect nesting areas.